 The Dark Ages

 Elmet was one of a number of small Kingdoms to emerge at the end of the Roman period in the 5th century.
 It was founded by Mascuid the Lame in 440 and broadly covered an area we would now call the West Riding of Yorkshire.
 Their language was Brythonic indicating they had emerged from pre-roman British tribes.
 They were somewhat isolated, being surrounded by the Anglo Saxon kingdoms of Bernicia to the North, Deira to the East and Mercia to the South and West.
 After Deira and Bernicia had become amalgamated to become Northumbria under Edwin he further consolidated power by annexing Elmet whose last King, Ceretic was expelled in the year 617.
-For more that 200 years the area was part of the Anglo Saxon kingdom of Northumbria with power passing between numerous Kings and overlords to whom the local farmers would have had to pay food rent.
+For more than 200 years the area was part of the Anglo Saxon kingdom of Northumbria with power passing between numerous Kings and overlords to whom the local farmers would have had to pay food rent.
 It must have been at this time that the village was given the name Scireburn, meaning bright stream in the Saxon (Old English) language.
 Anglo-Saxon settlers will have merged with the indigenous population.

 In 867 the Great Heathen Army of Danes took the city of Eoforwic (York), which had become the main centre of Northumbria.
 The Viking leaders Ivor the Boneless and Halfdan left the Northumbrians in control as a puppet regime whilst they attacked Wessex but, following an uprising, returned in 869 to expel the Kingdom of Northumberland to North of the Tyne.
-The local people of our area will have found themselves working for Danish overlords with many of them possibly taken as slaves.
-However it does seem that the Danish gradually settled the area, converted to christianity and the populations merged such that they are referred to by historians as ‘anglo-scandinavian’.
+The local people of our area will have found themselves working for Viking overlords with many of them possibly taken as slaves.
+However it does seem that the Danish and Norse gradually settled the area, converted to christianity and the populations merged such that they are referred to by historians as ‘anglo-scandinavian’.
 The local place names reflect this mixture with places such as Selby and Lumby of Danish origin whilst Saxton and Fenton are Old English and Barkston possibly a mixture of the two.

 In the Domesday Book of 1086 the manor of Sherburn (Scireburn as it was then) was valued at £34 whilst Leeds was only valued at £7.
 The area had suffered enormously from William the Conquerer and his “scourging of the North” but he was a pious man and Sherburn seems to have benefitted from the protection of the Church.
 The Manor of Sherburn remained in the hands of the Archbishop although other land in the area was taken by Norman barrens such as the de Laci family.
 The Archbishops used it as a principal country residence until moving to Cawood Castle in about 1360.
 The manor fell into disrepair or was demolished to provide building material for the new palace at Cawood.
 Only bumps in the field, known as Hall Garth, now remain.